-Although every patient’s needs will vary regarding their need for tooth extraction, there are a few guidelines you can use to know when it’s time to see a dentist near you in Chicago.
+Although every patient’s needs will vary regarding their need for tooth extraction, there are a few guidelines you can use to know when it’s time to see a Wicker Park Dentist.
 The following information should serve as a useful outline of when you need to see your Chicago dentist for a treatment plan for your loose tooth.

 Unless your tooth needs to be removed as a result of an emergency injury or trauma, all extractions should be a part of a fuller treatment plan after a thorough dental examination.
 Some of the more common reasons for an extraction to be included in a treatment plan include: